eerkela/bertrand/docs/source/content/motivation.rst

             timeit(lambda: sum_numba.sum_ints(x), number=1000)  # 0.03180096599680837

         This simple step yields a staggering 25x speedup over the previous numba implementation, and a 50x speedup over base Python.
+The same is possible in Cython by using :class:`arrays <numpy.ndarray>` in conjunction with :ref:`typed memoryviews <cython:memoryviews>`.

         .. warning::